Shailesh-github3/Python-Lab/Module 1.md

 # Module 1

-## 1. Write a python program to print the following integer literals 123,456,789
+## 1. Write a python program to print the integer

 ##  AIM
 To write a Python program read and  then print the integer variable.